ahsankhatri/wordpress-auth-driver-laravel/README.md

 ## Extension
 Alternatively, if you want to use a custom user model, you should have it extend `MrShan0\WordpressAuth\Models\WordpressUser` and specify the name of your model in `config/auth.php` under `providers` -> `wordpress` -> `model`.

+## Customization
+If you've renamed your `user_email` column of wordpress database, you need to first publish configurations of this package if you've not already, extend the model as mentioned above and make sure you've override your changes in your `$fillable` property and `config/wordpress-auth.php` config file which is being used for authentication scaffolding and sending notifications.

 ## Usage
 You need to define `wordpress` **guard** explicitly to load the driver.
 ### Examples